l7mp/learning-go/99-labs/03-splitdim/README.md

 # A silly web app: SplitDim

-In this lab we build a Go web app that allows groups of people to keep track of money transfers between themselves and helps clear debs and credits with minimal money transfer.
-The app is by and large modeled after the excellent [SplitWise)[https://www.splitwise.com] app but it is much dumber so we will call it SplitDim.
-The below tasks walk you through writing a simple web app with the basic local database and deploying it into Kubernetes; we will gradually extend the app during the next labs to implement the 5 cloud native pillars (recall: scalability, loose coupling, resilience, manageabilty, and observability).
-Each section is closed with a test that you can run to check whether you successfully completed all tasks in the section.
+In the course of this lab we are going to build a Go web app that allows groups of people to keep track of money transfers between themselves and helps clear debs and credits with minimal money transfer.
+The app is by and large modeled after the excellent [SplitWise](https://www.splitwise.com) app, but it is much dumber so we will call it SplitDim.

+The below tasks walk you through writing a simple web app that implements the barebones SplitDim functionality with a basic local database.
+Later we will gradually extend the app to implement the 5 cloud native pillars.
+Each section contains tests that you can run to check whether you successfully completed all tasks in the section.

 ## Table of Contents